-The CityEngine rule package (*.rpk) file containing CGA rule information and assets.
-The rule annotated with @StartRule in the CityEngine rule package (.rpk) file should be annotated @InPoint for a rule package intended for point features, @InPolygon for a rule package intended for polygon features, or @InMesh for a rule package intended for multipatch features.
-If the @StartRule is not annotated with @InPoint, @InPolygon, or @InMesh, the feature type will be assumed to be polygon.
+The CityEngine rule package file (*.rpk) containing CGA rule information and assets.
+The rule annotated with @StartRule in the .rpk file should be annotated @InPoint for a rule package intended for point features, @InPolygon for a rule package intended for polygon features, or @InMesh for a rule package intended for multipatch features.
+If @StartRule is not annotated with @InPoint, @InPolygon, or @InMesh, the feature type will be assumed to be polygon.

 Include Existing Fields

-Controls whether the output feature class inherits the attribute fields of the input feature class.
+Specifies whether the output feature class will include the attribute fields of the input feature class.

 Export Leaf Shapes

-CityEngine rule packages construct content by generating component pieces and merging them together into a single 3D object.
-However, it is also possible to store these components, or leaf shapes, as separate features.
-This option can be especially important for running analytical operations against subelements of a 3D object, such as the windows of a building.
+CityEngine rule packages construct content by generating component pieces and merging them into a single 3D object.
+However, these components, or leaf shapes, can also be stored as separate features.
+This option can be especially important when running analytical operations using subelements of a 3D object, such as the windows of a building.